qu1x/oefpil/README.md

 Except as noted below, this work is dual-licensed under either [`MIT`] or [`Apache-2.0`] at your option.
 This means you can select the license you prefer.
 This dual-licensing approach is the de-facto standard in the Rust ecosystem.
 Copyrights in this work are retained by their contributors and no copyright assignment is required to contribute to this work.
-For full authorship and contributorship information, see the individual files and the version control history.
+For full authorship information, see the individual files and the version control history.

 The works in [oefpil-sys](oefpil-sys) carry their own copyright notices and license terms.